Vitamin B Complex and Why It's Important for Swimmers

 Get it from: Avocados, yogurt, eggs, meat and legumes

 Along with fellow B vitamins 12 and 9, B6 helps regulate levels of the amino acid homocysteine (associated with heart disease).
 Pyridoxine is a major player in mood and sleep patterns because it helps the body produce serotonin, melatonin and norepinephrine, a stress hormone.
-Some studies suggest vitamin B6 can reduce inflammation for people with conditions like rheumatioid arthritis.
+Some studies suggest vitamin B6 can reduce inflammation for people with conditions like rheumatoid arthritis.

 Get it from: Chicken, turkey, tuna, salmon, lentils, sunflower seeds, cheese, brown rice and carrots

 This B vitamin is a total team player.
-Cobalamin works with vitamin B9 to produce red blood cells and help iron do its job: create the oxygen carrying protein, hemogloblin.
+Cobalamin works with vitamin B9 to produce red blood cells and help iron do its job: create the oxygen-carrying protein, hemoglobin.
 Since vitamin B12 is only found in animal products, studies show higher rates of non-meat eaters with a deficiency.
 “But unless you are a strict vegan or vegetarian,“it’s not hard to get enough of this vitamin in your diet.”
 For those who are deficient, it may be necessary to supplement the diet with B12.
 Helps you stay mentally sharp. a deficiency of vitamin B12 can cause symptoms ranging from mild fatigue to severe exhaustion.
 This nutrient is a key player in the burning of fats and carbohydrates for energy

 Get it from: Fish, shellfish, dairy, eggs, beef and pork